DSaunders/EasyEvents/readme.md

 });
 ```

-We also have access to the the streams 'context' here.
+We also have access to the the stream's 'context' here.
 This is a `Dictionary<string,object>` that can be used to store anything you like between events.
 This example uses the stream context to track the number of users, raising a new event every 10 users:

 ```csharp
 easyEvents.AddProcessorForStream("subscriptions", async (context, evt) =>